-Gorgeous pictures of you and your partner at your wedding are a must, but the big day is also a chance to catch some shots of your wedding party.
+Gorgeous pictures of you and your partner at your wedding are a must, but the big day is also a chance to catch some wedding party photos.
 Bridesmaids photos and pictures of wedding attendants are an important part of any wedding album.

 But with so many parties involved, it can be hard to know where to begin, especially if there are tons of decisions to make like: